 This is a guest post by Cori – a freelance illustrator and designer and full-time student of the world.
-She doesn’t use social media all that much, but feel free to drop by and say hi on her instagram if you wish.

 There is a product which has been sold to each and every one of us as the be all and end all for securing a future of financial stability.
 That product is higher education.